Free Things to Do in Barcelona

 MNAC (The Catalonian National Art Museum)

-Unveiling one of the world’s most comprehensive romantic art collections, MNAC was born from the union of the Modern Art Museum and the Museum of Catalan Art in 1990.
+Unveiling one of the world's most comprehensive Romanesque art collections, MNAC was born from the union of the Modern Art Museum and the Museum of Catalan Art in 1990.
 Explore over 250,000 pieces, each narrating a different historical period.

-Montjuic Gardens
+Montjuïc Gardens

-- Jardines de Laribal: A Mediterranean oasis featuring fig trees, pines, oranges, and vibrant blooms.
+• Jardines de Laribal: A Mediterranean oasis featuring fig trees, pines, oranges, and vibrant blooms.
 Admire feminine statues, plant-covered arbors, stairs, and gentle waterfalls.

-- Jardines de Joan Maragall: An overlooked green area with regal-style gardens, massive tree-lined avenues, fountains, and ornamental sculptures.
-A serene retreat to unwind amidst well-manicured lawns.
+• Jardines de Joan Maragall: An overlooked green area with regal-style gardens, massive tree-lined avenues, fountains, and ornamental sculptures — a serene retreat to unwind amidst well-manicured lawns.

 Celebrate Barcelona's Festivals